All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 Hey, keeping it real.

-Honesty is the best possible.
+Honesty is the best part of it.

 That's all I am.